kevinhendricks/KindleUnpack/README.md

 # KindleUnpack

-Python-based software to unpack Amazon / Kindlegen generated ebooks
+Python-based software to unpack Amazon / Kindlegen generated ebooks.

-KindleUnpack unpacks a non-DRM Kindle/MobiPocket ebook into its component parts which change depending on the type of Kindle/Mobi ebook being processed
+KindleUnpack unpacks a non-DRM Kindle/MobiPocket ebook into its component parts which change depending on the type of Kindle/Mobi ebook being processed.

 - MobiPocket and early Kindle version 7 or less ebooks are unpacked to the original html 3.2 and images folder that can then be edited and reprocessed by MobiPocketCreator.